lauren/we-still-feel-fine/README.md

 ## Contributing

-I ♥ pull requests.
+Pull requests make ME feel ♥.
 Here's how to contribute:

 1. Fork and pull repo.
 2. If you don't have node, [install it](http://howtonode.org/how-to-install-nodejs).